d-code-ltd/wp-fusion-custom-crm/README.md

 > The *Advanced Custom Fields* plugin allows to set up select fields with key-label pairs.
 > The *Ultimate Member* plugin on the other hand does not.

+*WP Fusion lite only allows to synchronize basic Wordpress fields.
+Leveraging fields created by other plugins like Advanced Custom Fields or Ultimate Member requires WP Fusion.*

 Make sure you set the data type of every synchronized fields correctly. restrictions to type (checkbox)

 #### Mailengine specific options in WP Fusion